Pacifichem 2015 Symposia

 All proposals are managed through the Pacifichem 2015 On-Line Symposium System.

-- The scientific program will be scheduled during the period Wednesday, December 15 through Monday, December 20, 2015.
+- The Pacifichem 2015 scientific program will be scheduled during the period Wednesday, December 15 through Monday, December 20, 2015.

-- Symposium proposals may only be submitted by members of the Pacifichem 2015 Cosponsoring Societies or Official Participating Organizations [OPOs].
+- Symposia are organized by members of the Pacifichem 2015 Cosponsoring Societies or Official Participating Organizations [OPOs].
 [See How to become an Official Participating Organization (OPO) if your OPO is not listed.]

-- Symposium proposals will consist of the name of the Corresponding Symposium Organizer (CSO), and at least 2 additional co-organizers.
+- Symposium consist of the name of the Corresponding Symposium Organizer (CSO), and at least 2 additional co-organizers.
 All three co-organizers must be from different Pacific Rim countries.
-In addition the proposal should contain the symposium title, and an estimated number of speakers and sessions.
-The proposal will also contain a brief 150-300 word description of the symposium subject and a list of proposed invited speakers and their affiliations.
+In addition the symposium contains the symposium title, and a brief 150-300 word description of the symposium topics that will be covered in the technical sessions.

 - In the event that there is a change in the corresponding co-organizer, the remaining organizers should contact the Pacifichem Admin as soon as possible.

-- Each symposium is expected to include contributed papers, either oral or poster or both.
+- Each symposium must include contributed papers, either oral or poster or both.
 Because there will be no oral General Sessions, organizers are requested to accommodate as many contributed oral papers as possible.